House of Delegates

 When the House of Delegates is not in session, the WSMA is governed by the

-mandates and policies of the House.
+board of trustees.
 The board has all the powers of the

 House except amending the bylaws or establishing dues or assessments.